-Along with biological factors, like elevated levels of testosterone, that can contribute to behavioral difficulties for some boys, masculine gender socialization can also plays a significant role.
+Along with biological factors, like elevated levels of testosterone, that have been linked to behavioral difficulties for some boys, masculine gender socialization can also plays a significant role.
 Boys are commonly socialized to restrict vulnerable emotions, display power and aggression, and prioritize sports while devaluing academics.
 Consequently, adherence to the Boy/Guy Code, along with the experience that their presence and contributions are not as valued, can contribute to many boys’ misbehavior and disengagement from school and educators.

 Photo by Sam Balye @sambalye